Gerrproger/Jolly/README.md

 ### Initialising
 You only need to call `jolly(elements, images, settings)` function.
 All arguments are optional.
 Sometimes it is more convenient to use `data-` attributes for initialization, please see more under [data attributes](#data-attributes).

+Jolly will wait until all images are loaded and then will show the carousel.

 _This function returns an Array of HTMLElements (carousel target elements) or `false` if some error occurred.
 For example if browser is not supported._

 #### Elements